samuellwoods/Pages/docs/about.markdown

 permalink: /about/
 ---

-I have been coding since my first quarter at UCSD and I have never looked back.
-It is challenging, rewarding, and diverse.
+I am 22 years old and grew up in Beaverton, Oregon.
 In my spare time I enjoy cycling, video-games, movies, and adventuring!
 Below, you can find all of my links and download my resume.
 I am available on weekdays daytime PST.
+Currently open to work opportunities.

 [GitHub](https://github.com/samuelwoodsl)